Akshaygithubsd/Task-1/README.md

 # Flask + Firestore Customer Management System

-A complete Flask application that demonstrates CRUD (Create, Read, Update, Delete) operations with Google Cloud Firestore.
+This is a complete Flask application that demonstrates CRUD (Create, Read, Update, Delete) operations with Google Cloud Firestore.

 ## Features